 Our Bylaws, as amended, provide that the board of directors will consist of up to 12 members, each serving a one year term.
-We currently have nine directors who are standing for re-election at the Annual Meeting.
-Our nominating and corporate governance committee has determined that our current board of directors' composition of nine directors is sufficient from a governance perspective.
+All of the current members of the board are standing for re-election at the Annual Meeting, except for Mr. Stephen Pirnat, who passed away on February 9, 2020.
+The Company sincerely appreciates his years of dedicated service and significant contributions to the board.
+Our nominating and corporate governance committee has determined that our current board of directors' composition of eight directors is sufficient from a governance perspective.
 Proxies cannot be voted for a greater number of nominees than the number of nominees named herein.